 I come from a long line of German Shepherd people, people that had family type German Shepherds, not show types.
 Their dogs worked at home as ours do still today.
 My father had German Shepherds as did his father, my grandpa (who also had a knack for training).
 Their dogs were never a part of the competition world back then either, but were family dogs through and through.
 We played football (tackle yet!) frisbee , swam with them, and would sneak the food to them that we as kids didn't want SSSHHH!
 LOL!
 Some of these dogs were trained far beyond the usual obedience and manners and might even have been top champions if they had been raised in that competition world, but as my dad always said, "the dog can't read and doesn't care about a shiny object", and he's right, only people care about those things.

 As I was growing up, more often than not there were no fences to define property lines, the dogs just seemed to know where they belonged and that family was to be taken care of and intruders were to be kept out.
 These dogs were not trained to know this, they just seemed to "know".
-Our dogs aren't asked to "perform" for people's entertainment, I won't "put them through hoops" for anyone.
+Our dogs today aren't asked to "perform" for people's entertainment, I won't "put them through hoops" for anyone.
 They understand our language around here, a snap of my fingers, a look, a sound from me is usually all it takes to put a atop to any bad behavior.
 They are mannerly and obedient to us and not all of them will like a stranger, some do some don't, but they always look to me for their boundaries and guidance, as it should be.
 They all have different likes / dislikes, different favorites of toys, games, etc. They're individuals just like my two legged kids are.